Strasman/Robotics_Project/ReadMe.txt

+Youtube link for the Working Task demonstrate: https://youtu.be/zXn3l3Pv9v0

 In this task, you will take your first steps using the AOS.
 The AOS advantage is mainly in robotic domains where the code effects are probabilistic, and the current state of the world is not observable to the robot.
 Decision-making in these domains is complex, and the AOS helps the robot engineer in this challenging task.
 The engineer should document: a) the robot's skills, b) The robot's environment, c) The robot's goals, and the AOS will automatically schedule the needed skills to reach the required goals.

 In this task, you will meet some of the challenges of decision making under uncertainty.